dwhenson/personal-site/src/posts/20220117-adding-a-service-worker.md

   </figcaption>
 </figure>

-For a really nice walk through of the process, some very handy code snippets, and a nice boiler plate to get you started at the end, [this CSS Tricks article](https://css-tricks.com/add-a-service-worker-to-your-site/) by [Chris Ferdinandi](https://gomakethings.com/) is an excellent place to continue on to.
+Then, for a really nice walk through of the process, some very handy code snippets, and a nice boiler plate to get you started at the end, [this CSS Tricks article](https://css-tricks.com/add-a-service-worker-to-your-site/) by [Chris Ferdinandi](https://gomakethings.com/) is an excellent place to continue on to.
 If you like his approach, I can also highly recommend his [Service Worker Pocket Guide](https://vanillajsguides.com/service-workers/).
 This guide provides a more detailed explanation of the steps involved, with short instructional videos, starter code for each stage, and a boilerplate to get you started at the end.

 ## Tips and Gotchas